natgo/wt-wiki-scraper/wikitext-transpiled/ground/M36%20(Japan).md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' were M36B2s assembled at the Japanese depot of Akabane to be shipped to the Korean Peninsula to fight in the Korean War among US troops.
-Not meant for Japanese service, a single M36B2 was redirected to the JGSDF for research purposes in assistance towards the domestic tank program of the Japanese, which would eventually become the [[Type 61]].
+Not meant for Japanese service, a single '''M36''' was supplied to the JGSDF for research purposes in assistance towards the domestic Japanese tank program, which would eventually become the [[Type 61]].

-It was introduced in [[Update "Danger Zone"]].
-The M36B2 GMC is essentially the same as the [[M36 GMC]], with a few improvements.
+Introduced in [[Update "Danger Zone"]], the Japanese M36 GMC is essentially the same as the [[M36 GMC]], with a few improvements.
 It has a new muzzle brake and bore evacuator.
 It uses the later M82A1 round which increases penetration.
 It also has a hull MG, and roof armour that is 6 mm thick.
 The most attractive feature of this M36 is its HEAT-FS ammunition, which can easily destroy most targets.

 == General info ==
 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
-The armour of the turret roof is only 6.5 mm thick, the sides are 17-31.75 mm thick and ammo stowage is only 25.4 mm thick, this makes it vulnerable against attacks from aircraft, artillery strikes, SPAAGs, overpressure and machine guns (namely 50. caliber and above).
-The M36B2 is notably tall and large for a tank destroyer, which makes it harder to conceal and somewhat limits what type of cover is effective.
+The armour of the turret roof is only 6.5 mm thick, the sides are 17-31.75 mm thick and ammo stowage is only 25.4 mm thick, this makes it vulnerable against attacks from aircraft, artillery strikes, SPAAGs, overpressure and machine guns (namely .50 calibre and above).
+The M36 is notably tall and large for a tank destroyer, which makes it harder to conceal and somewhat limits what type of cover is effective.

 '''Armour type:'''